Abandoned Theaters

 Virginia Theater

-The Virginia Theater is located in Somerset, Kentucky.
+The Virginia Theater opened in 1922 in downtown Somerset, Kentucky.
+It closed in 1994.

 New York